 One of the most striking development in global tax policy since the 1980s has been the decline in corporate income tax rates.
 Between 1985 and 2018, the global average statutory corporate tax rate fell by about half, from 49% to 24%.
 One reason for this decline is international tax competition.
-By cutting their tax rates, countries can attract capital and profits from abroad (see Keen and Konrad, 2013, for a survey).
-Yet despite the prominence of tax competition in the academic literature and the public debate, we do not currently have comprehensive estimates of how much profit each country loses or attracts because of differences in corporate tax rates.
+By cutting their tax rates, countries can attract profits and capital from abroad (see Keen and Konrad, 2013, for a survey).
+Yet, despite the prominence of profit shifting in the academic literature and the public debate, we do not currently have comprehensive estimates of the amount of profit shifted from one country to another.

-Our paper attempts to fill this gap by drawing on new data.
-Since the beginning of the 2010s, the statistical institutes of most developed countries-including the major tax havens-have started releasing macroeconomic data known as foreign affiliates statistics.
-Following international guidelines, these data record the wages and profits of foreign firms, defined as firms more than 50%-owned by foreign shareholders (i.e., typically subsidiaries of foreign multinationals).
+Our article attempts to fill this gap by drawing on new data.
+Since the beginning of the 2010s, the statistical institutes of most developed countries-including the major tax havens- have started releasing macroeconomic data known as foreign affiliates statistics.
+Following international guidelines, these data record the wages and profits of foreign firms, defined as firms more than 50%-owned by foreign shareholders (i.e. typically subsidiaries of foreign multinationals).
 These statistics greatly improve our ability to observe where multinational companies operate and book profits, in particular the amounts they book in tax havens.